-Key partners: Hivos as the lead, Positive Vibes, ILGA World, Global Interfaith Network (GIN), Sogi-Campaigns, and Workplace Pride as technical partners.
+Key partners: Consortium partners are: Positive Vibes, ILGA World, and Hivos as lead party.
+Global Interfaith Network (GIN), Workplace Pride and Sogicampaigns are technical partners.

-Program snapshot: The program provides funds, coaching, and accompaniment for LGBTIQ groups to influence norms and attitudes, generate (public) support, and promote laws, policies, and regulations that recognize, respect, and protect LGBTIQ+ people's rights.
+Program snapshot: The program provides funds, coaching, and accompaniment for LGBTIQ+ groups to influence norms and attitudes, generate (public) support, and promote laws, policies, and regulations that recognize, respect, and protect LGBTIQ+ people's rights.
 Furthermore, since LGBTIQ+ people are often excluded from socio-economic development agendas, targeted economic empowerment policies and programming are lacking.
 Hivos and our alliance partners aim to fill this gap by combining national-level approaches and foundational work at the global level.
 We invest in community engagement efforts and are piloting new ideas that are critical in reshaping how LGBTIQ+ individuals engage and benefit equally from inclusive and sustainable economic growth.